benjamin-wilkins/treasure-in-hiding/ch-1.md

 "Not the sticks, Elsie," said Johny.
 "There are plenty there."

-In the next 10 minutes, they made a list of what they would need:
+In the next ten minutes, they made a list of what they would need:

 ```